taext/later_links/README.md

 Technically, it is just a Python CLI tool to create random (unused) link shortener URL QR codes.

 ## What's the idea?

-The idea is that these QR codes containing unused links can be printed now and then defined as links at a later time, using the link shortener provider's own interface and choosing the custom link option.
+The idea is **producing clickable link functionality in physical reality**.

+These QR codes containing unused links can be printed now and then defined as links at a later time by
+- using the link shortener provider's own interface and
+- choosing the custom link option

 They are clickable links that can be physically printed now and defined later *by the user of the printed material*.

-Imagine a notebook that already has a qrcode on each page for you to use in your note-taking endevours.
+Imagine printer paper or a notebook that comes with a qrcode or two on each page for you to use, if necessary, to easily add clickable links.

-Or a report that already has a qrcode for you to add a link to a ressource.
+Or a form or report that already has a qrcode for you to add a link to a ressource.

 Or a t-shirt.
 Or a roll of stickers.